otuzel/front-end-assignment/README.md

 ```

 ### Usage
-Run this inside your project folder
+1. Run this inside your project folder
 ```sh
 npm start
 ```

+2. Go to `localhost:5000` (or any port you set in `server.js`)